Pros and some surprising cons.

 With that said, some people find this to be the most inspirational type of journaling, that the easiest thing to write about is their personal life, or it's a helpful way to work through feelings.
 A personal journal can also be the most rewarding type of writing to go back and reread 20 years later in that boy-was-I-a-goofball kind of way.

 If you're going to keep a personal journal, and you want to really explore your feelings, take care to keep it secure.
-An anonymous blog on a site like Blogger or Wordpress can be a safer way to keep this kind of journal as long as you don't use identifying information because it isn't something that someone can find in your room or physically take from you.
+An anonymous blog isn’t impenetrable protection, but as long as you don’t use any identifying information or leave an obvious digital trail, it can be a safer way to keep this kind of journal because it isn't something someone can find in your room or physically take from you.
 You'll never accidentally leave it on the bus.

 What Format Will Work for You?